williamzhang73/c0124-code-solutions/typescript-view-swapping/typescript-view-swapping-quiz-notes.md

   argument is css selector.

-- How can you retrieve the value of an element's attribute? element.getAttribute()
+- How can you retrieve the value of an element's attribute? element.getAttribute() or element.dataset

-- At what steps of the solution would it be helpful to log things to the console? when you want to check the value or what property or methods an object have.
+- At what steps of the solution would it be helpful to log things to the console? when you want to check the value of a variable or what property or methods an object have.

 - If you were to add another tab and view to your HTML, but you didn't use event delegation, how would your JavaScript code be written instead?